olgagab/ford_gobike_data_visualization/readme.md

 # Ford GoBike Data Exploration

+This project is divided into two major parts.
+In the first part, we'll be conducting an exploratory data analysis using Python data science and data visualization libraries.
+In the second part, we'll take our main findings from your exploration and convey them through an explanatory analysis.

 ## Dataset

 The data consists of information regarding 295,854 Ford GoBike trips from January 2020,